 Coding projections

 Prior to the encoding, high fidelity test materials are converted to one of the coding projections listed above.
 Frame sizes for each projection listed in Table 3 will be used for generation of anchors.
 For the 8K ERP source, the coding size is half width and half height of the high fidelity ERP, and for the remaining coding projections the sizes are selected to have approximately the same number of coded samples as for the coded ERP (that is, 25% of the high fidelity 8K ERP).
 For the 4K ERP source, encoding size is 75% of the high fidelity ERP for all projections.

+For new projection format proposals, the number of coded samples should not exceed 101% of the coded samples for the ERP coded format.

 For all conversions between projections prior to the encoding and after decoding conversion software shall use 6-taps Lanczos filter for Luma and 4-taps Lanczos filter for Chroma.